simonmichael/hledger/hledger/hledger_balance.m4.md

 ```

+Limitations:

+In multicolumn reports the [`-V/--value` flag](#market-value) uses the
+market price on the report end date, for all columns (not the price on
+each column's end date).

-Eliding of boring parent accounts, as in the classic balance report,
+Eliding of boring parent accounts in tree mode, as in the classic
-is not yet supported in multicolumn reports.
+balance report, is not yet supported in multicolumn reports.

-Currently, the [`-V/--value` flag](#market-value) has a limitation in
-multicolumn reports: it uses the market prices on the report end date
-for all columns.
-(Instead of the prices on each column's end date.)

 ### Budget report